nwrkbiz/webdevtools/README.md

 This program depends on Boost (tested with version 67), OpenSSL, [giri's c++ supportlib](https://github.com/nwrkbiz/Cpp-SupportLibrary), fltk and requires an C++17 compliant compiler.

+### Build dependencies

+To build all dependencies for static linking i use a set of Makefiles published here: https://github.com/nwrkbiz/static-build.

 ## License

 "THE BEER-WARE LICENSE" (Revision 42):